Pros and cons of predictive policing

 Similar to the issues about privacy and accuracy, another criticism of predictive policing centers on how it can produce biased results.
 The American Civil Liberties Union and other advocacy and trade organizations criticized the practice for its tendency to proliferate racial profiling.
 As noted by Lum and Isaac, when fed with biased, a key limitation of predictive policing is that it magnifies biases emerging from conventional processes.

 Another disadvantage of predictive policing is that it reduces the accountability of law enforcers.
-As explained in the study by L. B. Moses and J. Chan, because most of the processes in data analytics are automated, it could undermine the ability of individuals or agencies to give an account of their decisions in significant ways.
+The study by L. B. Moses and J. Chan explained that it could undermine the ability of individuals or agencies to give an account of their decisions in significant ways because most of the processes in data analytics and artificial intelligence inference are automated

 FURTHER READINGS AND REFERENCES